Tennessee Responsible Gambling Resources

 E-mail: [email protected]

-National resources are available to Tennessee residents alongside the state’s regional initiatives.
+A variety of national resources are also available to Tennessee residents alongside the state’s regional initiatives.

 The National Council on Problem Gambling (NCPG) operates the National Problem Gambling Helpline, a public resource that provides local touchpoints to those in need of assistance.
 Helpline specialists can be reached by phone or via text message at 800-522-4700, as well as through an online chat.